-Join the many women, men, and high school and college students who contribute so much as volunteers at Community Hospital.
-Opportunities include the Auxiliary, hospice, and chaplain programs.
+Join the many women, men, and high school and college students who contribute so much as volunteers at Community Hospital and other parts of Montage Health.
+Opportunities include the Auxiliary, Hospice of the Central Coast, Chaplain Services, and Dog Therapy Program.

 Types of volunteer opportunities